- Chart

 Strengths

-- Focus on practical quantum solutions
+- Focus on practical, near-term quantum applications.

 Weaknesses